The Goldendoodle is a popular hybrid dog breed

 Color; Variable, but frequently yellow/gold/russet.
 However Poodle colors may predominate occasionally.

-This is an intelligent dog, with its parents being amongst the most intelligent of dog breeds.
+These are intelligent dogs, with the parent dogs being amongst the most intelligent of all dog breeds.
 They are relatively easy to train if you have a patient and consistent attitude, rewarding the dog for correct behavior and ignoring incorrect reactions.
+(Positive reinforcement).
 These dogs are suitable for first-time dog owners.

-We recommend puppy training classes as soon as your vet says it's OK, to introduce the puppy to new sights, sounds, smells, new people, and of course other dogs.
+We recommend puppy training classes at a young age, as soon as your vet says it's OK, to introduce the puppy to new sights, sounds, smells, new people, and of course other dogs.
 This is an important part of socialization.
-Around one year of age, your dog will be ready for proper training, and obedience classes are a good idea.
+Around one year of age, your young dog will be ready for proper training, and obedience classes are a good idea.

 These hybrid dogs are not very good watchdogs - in fact, they may not even bark once when a stranger turns up at the door.
 Like their parents, they are simply too friendly and accepting of people they don't know.